TI-Toolkit/tokens-wiki/tokens/GraphStyle(.md

 *   2 - a thick line (three pixels wide).
 *   3 - a line, with everything above it shaded (only valid in function mode).
 *   4 - a line, with everything below it shaded (only valid in function mode).
-*   5 - a path: a line, with a ball moving along it as it is graphed (not valid in [sequential](/seq-mode) mode).
+*   5 - a path: a line, with a ball moving along it as it is graphed (not valid in [sequential](seq-mode) mode).
 *   6 - animated: a ball moving along the graph (not valid in sequential mode).
 *   7 - a dotted line.

-Compare this to the effect of <tt><a href="/connected">Connected</a></tt> or <tt><a href="/dot">Dot</a></tt> mode.
+Compare this to the effect of <tt><a href="Connected.md">Connected</a></tt> or <tt><a href="Dot.md">Dot</a></tt> mode.
 When either of these modes is set, all equations, from all graphing modes, are reverted to line style or dotted line style respectively; furthermore, it becomes the default graph style and clearing an equation will revert it to this graph style.
 The <tt>GraphStyle(</tt> command simply overrides these modes temporarily.

 ## Advanced